mk-fg/rst-icalendar-event-tracker/cal.rst

   :ts-end: Jan 10

   ..
 Note: ts start/end interval spec for event instead of one fixed time.

-- Official Weekend Days

-  :ts: every sat-sun

   ..
-Note: "every <weekday>-<weekday>" spec, adding recurring event interval.
+Note: start/end times can only be one-off, not "every X".